 We haven’t had much luck picking up stray Euros in Europe either.

-In the past year we have taken to riding bicycles more often.
+These days we have taken to riding bicycles more often.
 Fear not, rogue riches can be spotted while pedaling along too.
 Yes we will stop, even turn around and go back, for a shiny circle of coinage in the road.
-Sometimes it’s just a bottle cap but more often F.D.R. or Honest Abe are looking up at us waiting to be picked up.
+Sometimes it’s just a bottle cap but more often Washington, Jefferson, F.D.R. or Honest Abe are looking up at us waiting to be picked up.

 The more we looked, the more I got to thinking, how much of this abandoned abundance is out there?
 Let’s do a little simple math, shall we?
 I promise this won’t hurt (trust me, if it was some sort of intense algebraic equation, I never would have come up with it).